Skip to main content

 }

-Client Side Rendering comes into play when content needs to update dynamically in the user’s browser.
-The first component I made that was CSR was my contact form.
-The form itself is rendered client side, but it relies on a server side function to verify the CAPTCHA and send the email.
-(You wouldn’t want to trust the client to handle that directly!)
+Client Side Rendering is for things that need to run in the user’s browser.
+My first CSR component was the contact form.
+The form itself renders on the client, but it calls a server-side function to verify the CAPTCHA and send the email.
+You wouldn’t want the client handling that part directly.

-Components that are CSR are imported in the script section for Astro, but they cannot be used there.
-They are used in the actual content area.
-Here’s what the code for my contact page looks like:
+In Astro, CSR components get imported in the frontmatter but are used in the content area with a client: directive.
+Here’s what my contact page looks like:

 ---